Louisiana payroll tax and registration guide

 Provide OnPay with your last payment amount made (if applicable)

-OnPay needs the last payment amount made for Withholding Tax in order to register you with our Third Party Administrator LA TAP account
+OnPay needs the last payment amount made for Withholding Tax in order to register as your Third Party Administrator

 More info >